 To help decide on how to spend the money from the budgets above (5K or 15K), we’ve highlighted a few decision points.

-What does love and marriage mean to you?
+What do love and marriage mean to you?

 Is the love shared between you and your other half symbolized by the size of a diamond ring?
 If proposed to with a lack luster ring would you be disappointed?